-- 2. From the list of queries, select the one you want to run and do one of the following:

-- Right-click the query and select Run now.

-- From the Actions menu, click Run now.
+- 2. From the list of queries, select the one you want to run and do one of the following: - Right-click the guery and select Run now. - Select the guery, then from the Actions menu, select Run now.

 A message asks for confirmation to run the query.